 Twenty-seven states currently have state plans.
 Neither Arkansas nor Missouri has a state plan in place.

 OSHA promulgates safety standards for nearly every safety issue imaginable in the construction industry.
 The full text of the OSHA safety standards for the construction industry can be found here.

 Basically, a violation of an applicable OSHA standard can result in an OSHA disciplinary action (usually a fine) and/or personal injury liability.

 OSHA has an enforcement division that conducts inspections, without notice, either on-site or by telephone or fax.
 OSHA inspections are prioritized as follows:

-- worker complaints and referrals
+- Worker complaints and referrals,

-- targeted inspections – high injury/illness rates, severe violators, and
+- Targeted inspections – high injury/illness rates, severe violators, and

-- follow-up inspections.
+- Follow-up inspections.

 Believe it or not, in construction the most frequently violated standards include scaffolding, falls, hazard communication, respiratory protection, electrical wiring, ladders, and machine guarding.
 The average fine for an OSHA violation is $1,100.

 Even with all of the job safety programs in place to help reduce construction site accidents and increase safety awareness, a construction accident lawyer can have his hands full representing victims of work-related injuries.